-For the first time in LeBron James’ two-decade long career, he’s come into an NBA season not as the main man of the franchise.
-The Lakers were flying high in his absence early on in the season, leaving many wondering where he fit in the squad.
-But according to Stephen A. Smith, that should not be the King’s primary concern.
+For the first time in LeBron James’ two-decade-long career, he’s not the main man of the franchise he is part of.
+The Lakers were even flying high in his absence early on in the season, leaving many wondering where he fits in the squad.

 Advertisement

-Doncic arrived in LA in February, with Anthony Davis taking the other flight to Dallas in return.
-It was a flabbergasting move, one that no one saw coming.
-But the dust is settled now, and Doncic, an MVP-candidate and one of the best players in the world, is balling in front of the purple and gold faithful.
+Doncic arrived in LA in February, while Anthony Davis took the flight to Dallas in exchange.
+It was a move that polarized the NBA.
+No one saw it coming, either.
+But the dust is settled now, and Doncic, an MVP candidate and one of the best players in the world, is balling in front of the purple and gold faithful.

 “Luka’s 26, and you want some young cats to play, not someone who’s 41 and on his way in the next year too,” Smith added.
 “That’s what that’s about.
 It’s not because of LeBron’s game, it’s because of his age.”

-The Lakers are currently 15–4 after their win over the New Orleans Pelicans earlier today.
-James sat out for load management to rest his left leg, which had been bothering him.
-And before the 2025-26 season ends, James is expected to sit out of many more games.
+The Lakers are currently 15-4 after their win over the New Orleans Pelicans on Sunday.
+Meanwhile, James sat out for load management to rest his left leg, which had been bothering him.
+And through the 2025-26 season, James is expected to sit out of many more games.

-It’s Doncic’s franchise now.
-Whether James goes to another team soon, or retires here, doesn’t change that fact.
+Doncic is the face of the franchise now.
+Whether James goes to another team soon, or retires here doesn’t change that reality one bit.